Team-Detective-Porg/Clue-Less/README.md

 # Backend Build

-Run the following commands to establish the backend for Clue-Less
+Run the following commands to establish the backend for Clue-Less.
+Run these commands from the repository root directory.

 1. Build the database migrations.